sonic-pi-net/sonic-pi/etc/doc/tutorial/02-Your-First-Beeps.md

 So, lower numbers make lower pitched beeps and higher numbers make higher pitched beeps.
 Just like on a piano, the keys at the lower part of the piano (the left hand side) play lower notes and the keys on the higher part of the piano (the right hand side) play higher notes.
 In fact, the numbers actually relate to notes on the piano. `play 47` actually means play the 47th note on the piano.
 Which means that `play 48` is one note up (the next note to the right).
 It just so happens that the 4th octave C is number 60.
 Go ahead and play it: `play 60`.

-Don't worry if this means nothing to you - it didn't to me when I first started.
-All that matters right now is that you know that low numbers make lower beeps and high numbers make higher beeps.
+*Don't worry* if this means nothing to you - it didn't to me when I first started.
+All that matters right now is that you know that *low numbers make lower beeps* and *high numbers make higher beeps*.

 ## Chords